c4deszes/bike-rear-light/sys/docs/fmea/light.rst

     Mitigation should include hardware and software redundancy to ensure that the light doesn't turn off when it should be on.

-    * Separate controllers powering different segments of the tail light
-    * Separate microcontroller pins controlling the LEDs
     * Hardware should provide a default-on behavior, so the light is on even with certain software faults